Introduction

 Providing Excellent Customer Service

 Exceptional customer service can contribute to preventing return fraud by fostering positive relationships with customers.
-Promptly addressing concerns, providing accurate product information, and resolving issues effectively can discourage fraudulent behavior and promote a trustworthy shopping environment.
+Promptly addressing concerns, providing accurate product information, and resolving issues effectively can discourage fraudulent behaviour and promote a trustworthy shopping environment.

 Balancing Fraud Prevention and Customer Experience